 These documents will give you a good idea of where you are.
 Be sure to close any joint checking and savings accounts and open new ones solely in your name.

 Review Your Life Insurance

 Life insurance may be used during your lifetime if you really need it, through the use of a cash flow banking strategy.
 It’s like taking out a loan, except you don’t have to repay the principal of the money you take out, just the interest.

 In addition, your insurance policy can still expand after you take the money out.
 If you prefer to pay back the principal, you have the flexibility to do so in your own time.

 After your divorce, your budget will likely have to change.
 Take note of your expenses, including the one-off costs such as birthday gifts, holiday gifts, and other seasonal expenses.
 This way you’ll be prepared for the unexpected costs that may arise in the future.
 If you spend more than your new budget allows, you may need to tweak your budget to accommodate your new situation.

-If you have questions about the divorce process, talking to a family law attorney about your situation can help ease your concerns.
+If you have questions about the divorce process, talking to an attorney about your situation can help ease your concerns.